 People often mix "free image-to-video generator", "Google image to video", "Veo free", and "ChatGPT image to video" into one question.
 They are not one route.

 Google's video ecosystem spans consumer and developer surfaces.
 Gemini app, Flow, Google Vids, Gemini API, and Vertex AI can expose different video capabilities, eligibility, pricing, watermark/provenance behavior, and account controls.
+Google's current developer docs also split the model owner more sharply than older "Veo free" shorthand: Gemini Omni Flash is positioned as the default video-generation route in the Gemini API docs, while Veo 3.1 remains the route for capabilities such as image/reference direction, extension, and first/last-frame workflows.
 A free or no-cost consumer allowance does not automatically mean the Gemini API has a free video tier.
 A third-party wrapper using Veo-like language does not automatically prove official Google ownership.

-ChatGPT is also a different surface from a generic free image-to-video page.
-If a ChatGPT workflow can help you storyboard, rewrite prompts, or plan shot motion, that does not mean every account has direct free image-to-video export inside the same route.
-Treat ChatGPT as a planning or product-surface question unless the current account screen shows the specific video generation and export capability you need.
+ChatGPT and Sora are also different surfaces from a generic free image-to-video page.
+ChatGPT can help storyboard, rewrite prompts, or plan shot motion, but that does not mean every account has direct free image-to-video export inside the same route.
+OpenAI's current developer docs describe Sora video generation through the Videos API, including image references that can guide a generation from an input image.
+Treat ChatGPT/Sora as a product-surface or developer-route question unless the current account, plan, API status, and tool screen show the specific generation and export capability you need.

 For developers, write the route owner in the brief before comparing outputs: official API, provider API, browser editor, consumer app, or wrapper.
 Then record what matters for the job: model name, image input rules, storage/logging, credit unit, watermark or provenance, retry behavior, and support.
 A free demo can be useful for creative direction, but it should not become the hidden production contract.